An Artwork on the Intersection

 With many thanks to Gary Marcus for AI consulting and to the Aichi Triennale for their support

-Regardless, we might over time be compelled to rethink our definitions of intelligence.
+In any case we seem to be compelled to rethink our definitions and perspectives on human and machine intelligence.

-The artwork can be presented interactive allowing the audience to talk with the machine live by operating the green avatar.
+The artwork offers an interactive live interface, inviting the audience to talk with the AI machine live by operating the green avatar.

 I am a German-born, US based artist, working with different international institutions, but mostly with MIT faculty.